Education

 However, public schools often have larger class sizes and fewer extracurricular options compared to private institutions.

-Private Education in Portugal
+Private education in Portugal

 Private schools attract families seeking specialized or bilingual education.
 They offer: